suryachig5/user_profiles/README.md

 ## Run Unit Tests

-To run unit tests, run the command `pytest`.
+To run unit tests, we first need to install `pytest` and  `pytest-django` using `pip install pytest pytest-django` and then run the command `pytest`.

 <a  name="tech-stack"></a>